Updated Feb. 28, 2017

 - Gaskets: furnace, mechanical (not automotive), boiler, and wood stove

 - Roofing materials: tar paper, felt, silver/white roofing paint, Nicolite paper (white paper used under cedar shingles and parapet metal siding)

 - Various compounds: window glazing, adhesives, caulks, patching, mastics and vapor barrier products (plastic or polyethylene synthetic materials such as “Tyvek” are exempt from testing)

 - Electrical: switch gear, circuit boxes and fuse panels from industrial applications and some residential applications; wiring with cloth insulation (Wiring commonly referred to as Romex is exempt.)

 Metro reserves the right to request analytical test results for other materials not listed above.

-New materials manufactured from 2004 on: Unused materials listed here that were manufactured in or after 2004, or similar used materials coming from new construction built in or after 2004, do not need to be tested for asbestos.
+Materials from new structures built in 2004 and later: Materials listed here that come from a structure built in or after 2004 do not need to be tested for asbestos.

 Please note: Flat/built-up roofing is not accepted, even if customers present negative analytical test results.